Healthdirect Free Australian health advice you can count on.

 How are heart palpitations treated?

-• Try to sit down and relax or find somewhere quiet to rest.
+• Try sitting down or finding somewhere quiet to rest.

-• Keep yourself calm and in a comfortable position.
+• Try to keep yourself calm and in a comfortable position.

 • Try not to panic as this can make your symptoms worse.

-• You may find it helpful to loosen any restrictive (tight) clothing that can affect your breathing, such as your collar button and tie.
+• You may find it helpful to loosen any restrictive (tight) clothing, such as your collar button and tie.

-If you are concerned about your heart palpitations, please consult your doctor.
+Always ask your doctor if you are concerned about your heart palpitations.

 Learn more here about the development and quality assurance of healthdirect content.